ishan-gupt/Library-Management-App/README.md

 Setup of project
 Xampp required.
-Database and file of backend PHP are in ExtraSetup folder(https://github.com/ishan-gupt/Library-Management-App/tree/main/ExtraSetup).
+Database and file of backend PHP are in ExtraSetup folder(https://github.com/ishan-gupt/Library-Management-App/tree/main/ExtraSetup).<br>
-Put Android in local machine in xampp folder (commonly as "C:\xampp\htdocs\Android"). and add database to phpmyadmin from (https://github.com/ishan-gupt/Library-Management-App/blob/main/ExtraSetup/database/library_management_system.sql) run the server in local host and test android application.
+Put Android in local machine in xampp folder (commonly as "C:\xampp\htdocs\Android").<br>
+and add database to phpmyadmin from (https://github.com/ishan-gupt/Library-Management-App/blob/main/ExtraSetup/database/library_management_system.sql).<br>
+run the server in local host and test android application.